intel/llvm/sycl/doc/Assert.md

 Native Device Compilers should prefer their implementation instead of the one provided in incoming SPIR-V/LLVM IR binary.

-Limitations for user:
+Limitations for user after catching the "assert" asynchronous exception:
- - DPCPP RT, Low-level RT and device state is unknown after throwing of "assert" asynchronous exception;
+ - When using GPU device and the kernel hangs/crashes the subsequent enqueues will fail;
- - "assert" asynchronous exception might not be recoverable;
+When using CPU devices the user can proceed with enqueues to the same device/queue/context.
- - there might not be guarantees on enqueueing commands (kernel, copy, etc.) to same queue/context: guarantees may vary with device/Low-level RT.
+DPCPP Runtime remains in valid state after "assert" exception been thrown.

 ### Safe approach